N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/SUBSCRIPTIONS.md

   - [Create New Subscription](#create-new-subscription)

 ## Create New Subscription
--	Creating a new Subscription: On clicking the blue + , you can create a new Subscription by filling in the `Name`, `Description`(free text to describe the subscription), `Throttling`(Minimum number of seconds that must elapse between two consecutive notifications) and `Expiries`(datetime that this subscription will expire).
+-	Creating a new Subscription: On clicking the blue + , you can create a new Subscription by filling in the `Name`, `Description`(free text to describe the subscription), `Throttling`(Minimum number of seconds that must elapse between two consecutive notifications) and `Expires`(datetime that this subscription will expire).

 ![Alt text](images/image-20.png)